 Woordenfeest

-Ruimtekoers promotes equity in cities and neighborhoods through participatory design and community art, empowering residents, artists, and policymakers to address local issues independently and over the long term.
-In 2019 we were invited by Museum Arnhem and Ruimtekoers to create an artwork that shined during their festival.
+Ruimtekoers is committed to equality in cities and neighborhoods through participatory design and community art, enabling residents, artists and policy makers to address local problems independently and for the long term.
+In 2019, we were invited by Museum Arnhem and Ruimtekoers to create an artwork that would shine during their festival.

 More info